 Finest Dental going into liquidation

-The Finest Dental chain of dental practices has announced that they will be seeking liquidation and most likely cease trading.
+The Finest Dental chain of dental practices ceased trading in early February 2020.
 At present it is understood that their practices are closed leaving patients and the associate dentists and other staff who worked at those practices in an uncertain situation.

 Summary of current position for dentists who have been working at Finest Dental